score-json/nlohmann_json/docs/mkdocs/docs/features/assertions.md

 ### Reading from a null `FILE` or `char` pointer

-Reading from a null `#!cpp FILE` or `#!cpp char` pointer in C++ is undefined behavior.
+Reading from a null `#!cpp FILE` or `#!cpp char` pointer in C++ is undefined behaviour.
 Until version 3.12.0, this library asserted that the pointer was not `nullptr` using a runtime assertion.
-If assertions were disabled, this would result in undefined behavior.
-Since version 3.12.0, this library checks for `nullptr` and throws a [`parse_error.101`](../home/exceptions.md#jsonexceptionparse_error101) to prevent the undefined behavior.
+If assertions were disabled, this would result in undefined behaviour.
+Since version 3.12.0, this library checks for `nullptr` and throws a [`parse_error.101`](../home/exceptions.md#jsonexceptionparse_error101) to prevent the undefined behaviour.

 ??? example "Example 4: Reading from null pointer"